Cancer Burden in South Dakota

 - Each day four South Dakotans died from cancer.

-- The five cancer sites (lung, colorectal, pancreas, female breast, leukemia) caused 56.4% of all cancer deaths.
+- The five cancer sites (lung, colorectal, pancreas, female breast, prostate) caused 54.8% of all cancer deaths.

-- Leukemia cancer was the fifth leading cause of death with 89 deaths, 5.7% of all cancer deaths.
+- Prostate cancer was the fifth leading cause of death with 90 deaths, 5.5% of all cancer deaths and 10.0% of all male cancer deaths.

-- The American Indian age-adjusted death rate was 240.9 which is 59.2% significantly higher than the rate among whites at the age-adjusted death rate of 151.3.
+- The American Indian age-adjusted death rate was 226.5 which is 49.8% higher than the rate among whites at the age-adjusted death rate of 151.2 and is also significantly higher.

 - For the last decade, female breast cancer mortality rates have remained steady.